deepthi-panchakshari/rms_-minor_project/README.md

 # Restaurant Management System (Minor Project)

-This is a frontend-based Restaurant Management System developed using HTML, CSS, and JavaScript.
+This is a frontend-based Restaurant Management System developed using HTML, CSS, and JavaScript

-## Team Members
-- Panchakshari Deepthi
-- Tata Durga Bhavani
-- Ulasi Gnaneswari

 ## My Contribution
 - Designed Home Page